 The 14-chapter Our Changing Climate: Introduction to Climate Science (© 2014) text covers the fundamental principles in understanding Earth's climate system as a whole.
 The primary author of the text is Dr. Chad M. Kauffman (California University of Pennsylvania).
-The textbook contains end-of-chapter Review and Critical Thinking Questions.
+Each chapter ends with ten Review and ten Critical Thinking Questions as well as essays.
+The textbook can be used independently or part of as the AMS Climate Studies course, which includes the Investigations Manual and RealTime Climate Portal.

 More about the textbook.